Last Update: 11/4/18

 However, this duty has its limitations.

 The hotel is not the Guardian Angel of the guest; the hotel is legally responsible to make sure that the guest premises of the hotel are kept in a reasonably safe condition.
-If there are dangers on the premises, say a broken stair on a stairway to the beach from the hotel, where a guest might slip and fall, then it is the duty of the hotel to block that danger off from guests, and to warn guests not to use the stairs until things are safe once more.
+If there are dangers on the premises, say a slippery bathtub or shower, or a broken stair on a stairway to the beach from the hotel, where a guest might slip and fall, then it is the duty of the hotel to block that danger off from guests, and to warn guests not to use the stairs until the area is safe once more.
+If a guest can prove the hotel was negligent in its operations, then the guest can recover compensation for his or her injuries.

-Comparatively, if the danger on the premises is glass shards in a storage location, for instance, then guests are not to be in storage facilities, and the hotel need not take measures to protect guests from possible harm here (thought the hotel may have a duty to its employees in this scenario).
+Conversely, if the danger on the hotel premises is caused by broken glass in a storage location, for instance, and guests are not permitted to be in the storage facility, then the hotel need not take measures to protect guests from possible harm here (unless the hotel knew or should have known that guests or other invitees may wander into that area of the hotel).
 And all of this state law legal protection goes out the window if the hotel happens to be on Indian Tribal land.
-(Like the Hard Rock here in South Florida, for instance.)
-Additionally, and as discussed in prior posts, hotels are responsible for negligent security matters, where guests have become victims of crime due to the hotel’s failure to meet their legal duties to protect and secure its guest.
+(Like the Hard Rock Casino here in South Florida)

 What Should You Do?

-A good piece of advice if you have been hurt at a hotel, is to at least speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+A good piece of advice if you have been hurt at a Florida hotel due to its negligent safety or security, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.

 - How Do You Know If a Florida Hotel Acted Reasonably In Trying To Prevent A Bathtub or Shower Slip and Fall?